Skip to main content

 Tools

 Tools define what actions the agent can take when answering a question.
-The available tools include:
+A few of the most common ones:

 ToolWhat it does